szymor/minislug/README.md

 In the end I hope to run it on MiyooCFW, RetroFW and other retro handheld systems.
 I do not promise anything though, I do not plan to spend all my time on gamedev.

+# 2023/07/30
+## vamastah aka szymor

+It seems I found the reason the game crashed with segfault - audio buffer size was evaluated incorrectly.
+A simple error, yet such profound implications...
+My first guess was wrong - the game runs correctly on both 32 bit and 64 bit platforms.

+Anyway, expect new ports soon :)

 --- EOF